calimero-project/calimero-server/README.md

       - `pl110`: use power-line to connect
       - `knxip`: access via Ethernet
       - `rf`: Wireless connection via 868 MHz
+    - `format` (optional): useful for knx interfaces which support different exchange formats; recognized values are "" (default), "baos", or "cemi"
+    - `knxAddress` (optional): override the knx source address used in a frame dispatched to the knx subnet, used for knx interfaces which expect a specific address (e.g., "0.0.0")
     - `netif` (tunneling only, optional): server network interface for tunneling to KNX subnet
     - `useNat` (tunneling only, optional): use network address translation (NAT)
     - `listenNetIf` (KNX IP only): network interface for KNX IP communication with the KNX subnet